-The well-preserved label identifies it as being built in Chester, N.H. (thirty miles from Prescott’s Concord locale) in 1844, one year before Abraham Prescott sold his bass making interests to the Dearborn brothers, also long-time apprentices.
-This instrument may represent the end of an era of Prescott shop basses as one of his finest craftsmen struck out on his own and continued in the Prescott style.
+The well-preserved 1844 label identifies it as originating in Chester, N.H., thirty miles from Prescott’s Concord locale.
+While Abraham Prescott expanded his company building melodions and pedal organs, one of his finest contrabass craftsmen struck out on his own and continued in the Prescott style.

 - C-Bout: 16 1/4″

 - Rib Depth: 6 1/2″ at Heel, 8 1/2″ at End Block

 Upton Bass String Instrument Co. specializes in building award-winning custom double basses and offers accessories for the double bass.
 Upton Bass also services all instruments and bows of the violin family with world class restoration and repair, to view our online restoration portfolio visit stringrepair.com